LWVPullman/LeagueWebsite/README.md

 2. navigation drop downs
     * There might be help from this template https://lenpaul.github.io/Millennial/, but it's incredibly simplistic in comparison to our current template
     * This poster got a version working but it's rittled with bugs https://github.com/mmistakes/minimal-mistakes/issues/1801
+    * This is how 'collections' works in Jekyll.
+Which is likely the best way to create heirarchies https://jekyllrb.com/docs/collections/
+    * This is how collections in MM works https://mmistakes.github.io/minimal-mistakes/docs/collections/
 3. Social Media links in the nav bar
 4. Merge in and connect Advocacy (Done, but not sure it's the right page)